varigence/docs/bimlflex/modeling-tools/accelerator.md

 ### Publishing the Final Preview

-By clicking the Publish DV Import the new data will be committed to the Metadata database and made available as a persisted Schema Diagram, in the application screens for edit and in BimlFlex Excel for bulk edit.
+By clicking the Publish DV Import the new data will be committed to the BimlFlex Database and made available as a persisted Schema Diagram, in the application screens for edit and in BimlFlex Excel for bulk edit.

 <!--
 ![Publish Metadata Changes](images/bimlflex-app-accelerator-publish.png "Publish Metadata Changes")